 There are two fun ways to get involved and become a RoomCritic

-Simply register and then next time you travel take 5 or more unique photos or videos of your hotel room.
+Next time you travel take 5 or more unique photos or videos of your hotel room.
 Shoot the bed, bathroom and amenities, show the view, even the mini bar.
-Be as creative as want, but remember, you MUST keep a note of or photograph the room number.
+Be as creative as want, but remember, keep a note of or photograph the room number.

-Add the #roomcritic and hotel/ resort hash tags to all your room photos using via the Instagram smart phone app.
+Tag all your photos to the hotel or resort location tag and the #roomcritic to all your pictures using the Instagram smart phone app.
 Include the room number photo as part of the series, add it as a comment or another hash tag.
 Make sure your photos are made public.

 2. Write for RoomCritic

 If you are interested in writing a guest post or review for the RoomCritic blog.
 Please follow the guidelines below.
 First hand experience of destinations and hotels/resorts you have been to or stayed in is preferred.

 Your post must be on one of three topics:

 - A review of a Hotel or Resort and the specific room you stayed in.